morde24/BlinkTutorial/README.md

 # BlinkTutorial

+Assignment 1:

-Assignment 1:   Create an Arduino program the turns an LED linked to Pin 13 on and off
+           In a New branch, create an Arduino program the turns an LED linked to Pin 13 on and off

 Checklist: